TP

 In 2024, the Polish National Revenue Administration (KAS) doubled its effectiveness in detecting transfer pricing irregularities compared to the previous year.

-In the first half of 2025 alone, the value of identified understatements exceeded the total amount recorded for the entire year 2023 by 30%.
+In the first half of 2025 alone, the scale of understatements was already 30% greater than in the entire year 2023.

 While the number of audits has decreased — from over 350 in 2020–2023 to approximately 270 in 2024 — their effectiveness has increased significantly.

-In 2024, more than 50% of audits resulted in income adjustments, with total adjustments exceeding PLN 750 million — twice the amount recorded in 2023.
+In 2024, more than 50% of audits resulted in income adjustments, and the total amount of adjustments exceeded PLN 750 million, which is twice as much as in 2023.

 Profiles of Taxpayers Most Frequently Audited